AadishJ/FireStorm-sFitnessTracker/README.md

 ## Creator Notes

 I really appreciate you checking out my work.
-It took countless hours and many all-nighters to finish this project.
+It took countless hours and many all-nighters to finish, its still not complete and probably never will be cause I can think of a lot of features that I can still add to this project.
 It was very fun, and I loved seeing the website come together piece by piece.
 I made this as a learning project after learning the MERN stack, and it taught me a lot of things.
 After its completion, I want to move on to explore more technologies.
+Any feedback is much appriciated...

 P.S.
 It still lacks responsiveness :P